 Mariana is an Argentinian conductor based in the UK.
-She is currently Music Director of the Colla Voce Chamber Choir and Birmingham City Council Choir, and Deputy Conductor of Crouch End Festival Chorus.
-She also works regularly with Birmingham Opera Company, West Midlands Inclusive Choir, and the Royal Opera House in London.
+She is currently Associate Conductor of London Symphony Chorus, Music Director of Cantoras Upper Voices, and Birmingham City Council Choir, and Deputy Conductor of Crouch End Festival Chorus.
+She also works regularly with National Youth Choirs of Great Britain, Birmingham Opera Company, West Midlands Inclusive Choir, Glyndebourne, and the Royal Opera House.
 In September 2021, she obtained the 2nd Prize at the Dima International Conducting Competition in Romania.

 Mariana was educated in Italy and Argentina, and in 2018 transferred to the UK to study at the University of Birmingham with Simon Halsey.
-Prior to her move, she was Assistant Professor of Choral Practice at the National University of Arts in Buenos Aires and worked as a guest conductor in Denmark, Canada, Italy, and Switzerland.
+Prior to her move, she was Assistant Professor of Choral Practice at the National University of Arts in Buenos Aires.
+She has worked as a guest conductor in Germany, Denmark, Canada, Italy, and Switzerland.

 She now works on a diverse range of projects across many musical disciplines and is regularly engaged as a guest conductor – with musicians of all ages and abilities – on projects across the UK.